 The orientation of the building

 The path of the sun is studied according to the latitude of the place where the building is located.
-A good orientation allows to benefit from useful solar gains in winter and to be easily protected from them in summer.
+A good orientation allows us to benefit from useful solar gains in winter and to be easily protected from them in summer.

 Placing glazed surfaces to the west is a bad idea: the transmitted solar gains are then maximal at the end of the afternoon when the outdoor temperature peak is the highest, which leads to overheating.
 Horizontal or slightly inclined glazing, which transmits much more solar heat gains in summer than in winter, should also be avoided.